 Effective Parent, Carer and Community Consultation

-• Communicating parental rights: There are several reasons why a parent or carer may want to withdraw a student for a certain element of RSE lessons, so ensure they understand their rights and your statutory responsibilities
+Communicating parental rights: There are several reasons why a parent or carer may want to withdraw a student for a certain element of RSE lessons, so ensure they understand their rights and your statutory responsibilities.
+Also ensure you have a robust system in place to manage parental requests to withdraw.

 Number 5: